For many migrants being bused from New York City to other towns, hostility awaits

 "I've always overheard people talk badly about Hispanics," he says.
 "No matter where you come from, your family can be here for hundreds of years, they will still see you as from another country.
 You're skin is a little dark, and you will make people uncomfortable."

 Rockland's population is 78% white and nearly 19% Latino, according to 2022 U.S. Census figures.
-It also recently received migrants and asylum seekers from New York City.
-It was granted a temporary restraining order to keep any additional migrants from being placed there.
+It was granted a preliminary injunction to keep any additional migrants from being placed there.
 The New York Civil Liberties Union has filed suit against the county.

 "I was always scared that if I asked for help, I could get deported.
 I'm not resentful about that.
 I came to work, not to ask for help," he says.
 "They're abusing the system."